 To change your logo go to the 'Page Master' under the 'Design' menu

-These two anchorages are connected by a pleasant 30 minute walk.
+These two anchorages are connected by a pleasant 30-minute walk.
 From the slipway and pier at Ardlussa Bay walk up through the grounds of Ardlussa House (Victorian) with its wonderful meadow leading down to the sea.
 Of the seven estates on Jura this is the only one where the owners live all the year round.
 Hooray for the Fletchers!
 Estate owners who actually care about and contribute to the island (unlike perhaps the new owner of the Ardfin Estate and Jura House who closed the gardens to the public, sold the cattle and laid off the man who looked after them who then lost his home and had to move to the mainland).
-The Fletchers used to edit the monthly "Jura Jottings" and also do very good dinner, bed and breakfast, and self catering.
-And in 2016 they started making Lussa Gin, available in the village shop and then all over Scotland and beyond — 7000 bottles a year!
+The Fletchers used to edit the monthly "Jura Jottings" and they do very good dinner, bed and breakfast, and self-catering.
+In 2016 they started making Lussa Gin, available in the village shop and then all over Scotland and beyond — 7000 bottles a year!